Tomorrow, we celebrate Katharina von Bora Luther’s birthday. She was born Jan. 29, 1499.

-More than 19 years ago, Women of the ELCA created an endowment fund and named it after Martin Luther’s wife, Katharina von Bora Luther—affectionately known as Katie Luther.
-She was a woman that we all can admire for her bold faith.
-Katie actively lived out her boldness as a wife, mother, farmer, brewmaster, innkeeper and more.
-Katie’s fund endowment was created to support ministry in three areas: leadership development, global connections and living theology.
+Nearly 25 years ago, Women of the ELCA created an endowment fund and named it after Martin Luther’s wife, Katharina von Bora Luther—affectionately known as Katie Luther.
+She was a woman who we all can admire for her bold faith.
+Katie actively lived out her boldness as a wife, mother, farmer, brewmaster, innkeeper, and more.
+Katie’s Fund endowment was created to support ministry in leadership development, global connections, and living theology.

-Last Spring, Katie’s fund was used to help send 12 young women to the Holy Land on an initiative of ELCA young adult ministry and the Peace Not Walls campaign.
+Katie’s Fund has been used in several ways: once it sent 12 young women to the Holy Land on an ELCA young adult ministry initiative and the Peace Not Walls campaign.
 These weren’t sightseeing jaunts or mission trips.
-They were journeys of accompaniment, discovery and transformation.
+They were journeys of accompaniment, discovery, and transformation.

 Learn more about the bold life of Katharina von Bora Luther from Women of the ELCA resource.

 Give to Katie’s Fund (current) and help us celebrate Katie’s birthday by honoring a bold woman of faith.

 Eva James Yeo is director for membership for Women of the ELCA.